Contact us

 National Parks Board (NParks) / Animal & Veterinary Service (AVS) regulates veterinarians and assesses complaints regarding professional conduct.

 The aim of investigating a veterinary complaint is to maintain appropriate standards for the profession and community.
-Valid complaints lodged will be thoroughly assessed and will take 22 weeks, or longer, for evaluation.
+Eligible complaints lodged will be thoroughly assessed and may take up to 12 months or more for evaluation.
+Please file your complaint as soon as possible after the incident as delays can impact the availability of records and witnesses.

-Guidelines for lodging a complaint are available here.
+Guidelines for lodging a complaint are available here [PDF, 232.13 KB].

-The veterinary treatment complaint form is available here.
+The veterinary treatment complaint form is available here [DOCX, 128.91 KB].

 Reporting an adverse event